toolkit-ai/ai-dev/ai-dev/TELEMETRY.md

 ## Opting Out of Telemetry

-If you prefer not to send telemetry data, you can opt out by setting the `MAGNET_AGENT_TELEMETRY` environment variable.
+If you prefer not to send telemetry data, you can opt out by setting the `AI_DEV_TELEMETRY` environment variable.
 Please note that this may limit our ability to improve the agent and provide support.